 To understand what is meant by a bunded oil tank, we to know what a bund is.
 A bund is a containment system that stops fuel from escaping the tank.
-With oil tanks it is essential that they are bunded in some way in order to prevent oil leaking into the environment.
+With oil tanks, it is essential that they are bunded in some way in order to prevent oil from leaking into the environment.
 This means you can either construct a bund for the oil tank to sit in, or buy a bunded oil tank – a tank with two skins.

 Having your own oil storage tanks means that you are not dependent on the national supply and are not at the mercy of their pricing structures.
 This is another step along the road to self-sufficiency.
 It also gives you the option to take advantage of price fluctuations.
 You can buy oil in bulk when prices are low and not have to spend when they are high.

 Yes, definitely.
 There is something of a misconception that oil tanks are only used either in industrial or agricultural settings.
-But oil tanks are becoming more common at private residences too.
+But oil tanks are becoming more common in private residences too.
 Buying a domestic oil tank can provide your home with oil, and we are seeing many properties choosing this option.

 It is best practice to have your oil tank properly maintained with regular servicing and basic maintenance.
 Getting your tank serviced regularly is inexpensive compared to the cost of having to repair or replace an oil tank, so it’s worth investing in proper maintenance.

 With good maintenance, oil tanks will last many years before they need to be replaced.
 It’s generally the case that steel oil tanks last longer than plastic oil tanks.
-We offer DESO plastic tanks that come with a 2 year warranty, while our own custom steel tanks come with a 5 year warranty.
+We offer DESO plastic tanks that come with a 2-year warranty, while our own custom steel tanks come with a 5-year warranty.